 Graphic design has become one of the most popular professions over the last few years.
-The Digital Age has arrived and every kind of content is consumed in a whole different way.
+The Digital Age has arrived, and every kind of content is consumed in a whole different way.

 While it is true that design’s most important objective is to transmit a perfectly understandable graphic message, it’s a total mistake to leave the text in a secondary place.

-If you want to give a certain message, you should adapt these items to the meaning you want to project.
+If you want to give a specific message, you should adapt these items to the meaning you want to project.
 It may sound a little weird, but once we explain to you the importance of typography in design through its elements, everything will make sense.

 According to your design message and structure, you can choose between two different types of letters.

-They have presence in almost every type of design and publication, especially on digital platforms, because they are more easily readable on computer screens.
+They have a presence in almost every type of design and publication, especially on digital platforms, because they are more easily readable on computer screens.

-The size of the words must be in order with the design structure, which includes the colors, figures and images used.
+The size of the words must be in order with the design structure, which includes the colors, figures, and images used.
 But most importantly, the type of letter.